dialoguebranch/dlb-web/README.md

 For additional information please refer to www.dialoguebranch.com and specifically the documentation available at www.dialoguebranch.com/docs

-## 1. Deploying a Dialogue Branch Web Service using Docker
+## 1. Deploying a Standalone Dialogue Branch Web Service using Docker
-The quickest way to start playing with a Dialogue Branch Web Service is to deploy an instance as a Docker container.
+The quickest way to start playing with a Dialogue Branch Web Service is to deploy a simple, stand- alone instance as a Docker container.
 To do so, follow these steps:

 ### 1.1.
 Checkout all required code
 Make sure you have pulled both this `dlb-web` repository and the `dlb-core-java` repository to